ChrisBeeley/notebook/content/docs/goldacre_review/nhs-r.md

 ## What can NHS-R do in the future?

 * NHSA 11.
 Devise the content of a national training programme for NHS analysts: initial and CPD
-    * NHS-R wouldn't be expected to contribute across the board, but
+    * NHS-R wouldn't be expected to contribute across the board, but NHS-R includes many experts in:
+        * RAP
+        * dashboard programming
+        * programming for statistics and machine learning
+        * Git, GitHub, and collaboration
+        * Training in data science methods
 * NHSA 12.
 Oversee funding and delivery of training, both open online and one-to-one